Requirements

 Surface Earth Discipline | ||

-Students interested in an earth and oceanographic science major/physics minor with a focus in the oceanography discipline would be best served by selecting their optional physics courses from:
+Students interested in an EOS major/physics minor with a focus in the oceanography discipline would be best served by selecting their optional physics courses from:

 Code | Title | Credits |